While I was volunteering in Thailand, I had the really unique opportunity of getting to attend a small meeting with Elder Holland as the main speaker.

 It just so happened that my mom was there visiting me during my semester abroad at the same time so she got to attend the meeting with us.
 How cool is that??

 You are not required to be LDS to volunteer abroad with International Language Programs (or even religious).
-Many who come on the ILP program are though, so if you're looking for LDS volunteer opportunities, this is a great way for you to serve with other members!
+Many who come on the ILP program are though, so if you're looking for opportunities with Church members, this is a great way for you to serve with other members!
 Learn more about our program and how to volunteer by clicking that button below.